Skip to main content

 Configuration for HLS Manifest Modifier

-Set below settings from application settings -> advanced settings through web panel
+Set the below settings from application settings -> advanced settings through the web panel

 "hlsflags":"+program_date_time", to add program date time in m3u8 file.